Annual Technical Report 2005 on Patent Information Activities submitted by United States of America (SCIT/ATR/PI/2005/US)

 The content of the Derwent World Patent Index file has been brought in-house and is available via WEST and EAST.
 STIC searchers and patent examiners in the biotechnology field also have access to several public and commercial biosequence databases, including: EMBL, GenBank, Genseq, Swiss-Prot, PIR, and SPTREMBL, as well as the in-house Pending, Published, and Issued databases.

-USPTO examiners have desktop access to over 12,000 journals in electronic format as well as several thousand electronic books.
+USPTO examiners have desktop access to over 17,000 journals in electronic format as well as nearly 6,000 electronic books.
 Such Internet-based services as the IEEE/IEE Xplore, Proquest, ScienceDirect, and the ACM Digital Library are also widely used by examiners.

 Administrative management systems (e.g., register, legal status, statistics, administrative support, etc.)